-On March 13, 2019, the World Health Organization published this long-awaited document on abortion, stillbirth and appropriateness of care.
+On March 13, 2019, the World Health Organization released this long-awaited document on abortion, in utero death, and respectful care.

 Here is the Italian translation of the original document with some comments, in italics, relating to the situation in Italy.